d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

-# Semantic Segmentation and Datasets
+# Semantic Segmentation and the Dataset
 :label:`sec_semantic_segmentation`

 In our discussion of object detection issues in the previous sections, we only used rectangular bounding boxes to label and predict objects in images.
 In this section, we will look at semantic segmentation, which attempts to segment images into regions with different semantic categories.
 These semantic regions label and predict objects at the pixel level. :numref:`fig_segmentation` shows a semantically-segmented image, with areas labeled "dog", "cat", and "background".
 As you can see, compared to object detection, semantic segmentation labels areas with pixel-level borders, for significantly greater precision.